Manipur: Post-colonial history

 After the war, the Maharaja took the advice of the British Cabinet Mission and the Chamber of Princes to introduce democratic reforms in the state.

 The Manipur State Constitution Act of 1947 was promulgated in July 1947 to give the state an elected legislative assembly and an appointed prime minister.

 Elections to the assembly were held only in the following year.

 Following the decision to partition British India, all the princely states were advised to "accede" to one of the new dominions.
 The Maharaja acceded to India on 11 August 1947 and signed a standstill agreement to continue all the pre-existing arrangements it had with British India.

 Some Meitei people argue that the king was in no legal position to sign the instrument of accession at the time.

 Over the next two years, the multitude of princely states of India were extensively reorganised as India moved towards becoming a constitutional republic.
 Proposals for reorganisation were also made for Manipur but discarded as being unsuitable.
 Eventually Manipur was turned into a centrally administered province (called a 'Part C' state, later renamed union territory) by asking the Maharaja to sign a merger agreement.
-He is believed to have signed it under duress.
+He is believed to have signed it under duress, and without opportunity to consult the elected legislature..

-Later, on 21 September 1949, he signed a Merger Agreement, disputed as having been done without consultation of the popular ministry under Manipur State Constitution Act 1947 and denial of the king's request to return to Manipur to discuss the same with his people.

-Under 'duress' and 'coercion' Bodhachandra Singh signed the merger agreement merging the kingdom into India, which led to its becoming a Part C State.

-The legislative assembly was dissolved and a centrally appointed Chief Commissioner handled the state's administration, as per the Constitution of India.
+As a centrally-administered province, Manipur was governed by a Chief Commissioner, as per the Constitution of India.
 An advisory council with nominated members was provided to advise the Chief Commissioner.
-In 1956, the advisory council was replaced by a territorial council with mostly elected members.
-In 1963, Manipur was provided a legislative assembly, with a council of ministers headed by a chief minister.
+In 1956, the status changed to a union territory, with a Lieutenant Governor advised by a territorial council with mostly elected members.
+In 1963, Manipur was provided a legislative assembly and a council of ministers headed by a chief minister.

-It was made a fully-fledged state in 1972 by the North-Eastern Areas (Reorganisation) Act, 1971.
+It was made a fully-fledged state in 1972 under the North-Eastern Areas (Reorganisation) Act, 1971.